-• Community assets - mainly freehold land which is not depreciable;

-b) Capital Commitments
+- Community assets mainly freehold land which is not depreciable; - Land in line with the Code and standard practice b) Capital Commitments c) Valuation of Plant, Property and Equipment

 At 31 March 2017, the Council has entered into a number of contracts for the construction or enhancement of property, plant and equipment in 2016/17 and future years budgeted to cost £720k.
 Similar commitments at 31 March 2016 were £443k.
 The major commitments are: